transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 This perspective transforms the hard problem from "How does physical matter produce consciousness?" to "How does half-existence manifest as both physical processes and conscious experience?"

-The transimmanent framework suggests these are not two separate domains requiring a bridge, but different aspects of the same half-existent Möbius-topology.
+The transimmanent framework suggests these are not two separate domains requiring a bridge, but different aspects of the same half-existent liminal topology.
 Consider how this relates to traditional approaches:

 1. **The Attempt at Representation:**